AaronClavenna/recommend/README.md

 ```

 ### 'ITEM_WIDTH':
 Description: Width of each individual recommendation link, measured in pixels.
 Do not affix 'px' to this - that will happen automatically.
 If you do not know which size you would like to use, please leave a ''.

 Default: 150px

 Example: `ITEM_WIDTH: 350`

 ### 'ORIENTATION':
 Description: Specifies the position of the text caption/article title relative to its thumbnail.

 Options:
 - 'below': A large rectangular thumbnail, below which captions will appear.
 - 'aside': A small square thumbnail, to which captions will appear on the right side.

 Example: `ORIENTATION: 'aside'`

 ### 'CONTENT_TYPE':
 **!NOTE!** - currently non functional.
 All recommendations will be external.

 Description: Determines the types of recommendations to display - internal, external, or a mixture.

 Options:
 - 'organic': Only display internal link recommendations
 - 'sponsored': Only display external (sponsored) recommendations
 - 'mixed': Display both internal and external recommendations

 Example: `CONTENT_TYPE: 'sponsored'`

 ### 'HEADER_TEXT':
 Description: Text to display above the recommendations.

 Options: Any normal text string - although brevity is preferred.

 Example: `HEADER_TEXT: 'MORE FOR YOU'`

 ### 'SHOW_COMPANY_LOGO':
 Description: Control the visibilty of the Company logo in the header bar.

-!NOTE!: currently just text.
+**!NOTE!**: currently just text.
 An image could be added, but I don't have one.

 Options:

 - '1': Displays the Company logo
 - '0' (or ''): Hide the Company logo

 Example: `SHOW_COMPANY_LOGO: 1`

 ### 'ENDPOINT':